wp-plugins/rs-feedburner/readme.txt

 * Compatible

 One of the **easiest** ways to implement your FeedBurner feed on your WordPress site. *It just works.*

+Important: If you are using a caching plugin, you will need to set it to *not* cache your *feeds*.
+(Cache plugins usually have an "exclude" setting so you can specify which pages won't be cached.)

 = More Info / Documentation =
 For more info and full documentation, visit the [RS FeedBurner homepage](http://www.redsandmarketing.com/plugins/rs-feedburner/ "RS FeedBurner homepage").